782618297/io_scene_scs/SCS-Tools-in-Shelf.md

 * _**All Wires / No Wires**_ - operators to quickly turn ON or OFF all the wires in all Collision Locators in the scene.

 * _**All Faces / No Faces**_ - operators to quickly turn ON or OFF all the faces in all Collision Locators in the scene.

+### Lamp Switcher and Lamp UV Tool

+Tools shelf also include lamp tools which are described in [[Lamp Tools]] section.